The Digital Operational Resilience Act Explained

 DORA mandates that financial institutions report significant ICT-related incidents to regulatory authorities in a timely manner.
 This ensures that both regulators and institutions can respond quickly to cyber threats and digital disruptions, minimizing damage and service interruptions.

-Digital Operational Resilience Testing
+Resilience Testing

 Third-Party Risk Management